 The South Carolina Department of Transportation provides several methods for obtaining an encroachment permit.

 Permit Form: The completed form is required.

 Drawing: Give details of the proposed work and existing conditions and including, but not limited to, the following:

 Note: If submitting a hardcopy application, drawing should be submitted on 8 1/2in x 11in [or 11in x 17in] size paper.
 A 36in x 22in site plan showing the relationship of the driveways to the circulation plan and the site development may be required.
-When readily available, a 36in x 22in site plan should be submitted initially to facilitate review of the application.
+It is recommended that a 36in x 22in site plan be submitted initially to facilitate review of the application.

 All Drawings Must Be To Scale!

 Proof of Bonding: Evidence of any required bond must accompany the permit application.